| "The arrival of Microsoft's OLAP server will greatly accelerate the growth

 Corp. merged with Arbor Software Corp., developer of Essbase, this past

+summer to form Hyperion Solutions.)
 Each of these OLAP products ties closely to a major relational database.
 Although

 the products can be cross-connected, most SIs would do well to concentrate on

+mastering all of the features of one major platform.
 SIs with extensive backgrounds in data warehousing are likely to have all of

 the work they can handle selling and supporting pricey solutions based on Express,